Minipoloalex/computer-security-foundations-logs/LOGBOOK5.md

 ```bash
 sudo sysctl -w kernel.randomize_va_space=0
 ```
-TODO
-guessing addresses is one of the critical steps of buffer-overflow attacks.

 - The shell dash prevents setuid programs from running with higher privileges, making it harder to exploit the vulnerability.
 To avoid this, we changed the shell to zsh:
 ```bash
 sudo ln -sf /bin/zsh /bin/sh
 ```

-TODO: include explanation for
-These are two additional countermeasures implemented in the system.
-They can be turned off during the compilation.

 ## Task 1